owlbarn/tutorial/book/optimisation/README.md

 ## Univariate Function Optimisation

 Now that we have briefly introduced how root-finding works and some classic methods, let's move on to the main topic of this chapter: unconstrained optimisation problems.
-Let's start with the simple case that only one variable in the objective function.
+Let's start with the simple case that there is only one variable in the objective function.
 We will introduce the optimisation methods for multivariate functions in the next section, and they all apply to the univariate case, but the specific algorithms can work faster.
 Besides, understanding the optimisation of univariate functions can be a good step before getting to know the multivariate ones.

 ### Use Derivatives